kubedb/docs/docs/guides/mysql/backup/overview/index.md

 ## Next Steps

-- Install MySQL addon for Stash following the guide from [here](https://stash.run/docs/latest/addons/mysql/setup/install/).
+- Backup a standalone MySQL server using Stash by following the guides from [here](/docs/guides/mysql/backup/standalone/index.md).